This tutorial gets you off the ground with Angular. We are going to use the official CLI (command line) tool to generate boilerplate code.

 Let’s start with the template this time.
 We have an input element for creating new tasks.
 Let’s listen to changes in the input form and when we click enter it creates the TODO.

 Notice that we are using a new variable called

 addTodo().
 Let’s go to the controller and give it some functionality:

 First, we created a private variable that we are going to use to get values from the input form.
 Then we created a new

 add.
 It doesn’t exist yet, so we are going to create it next:

-todos array and resolve the promise.
+todos array and resolves the promise.
 That’s all.
 Go ahead a test it out creating a new todo element.

-Let’s add an event listener to double click on each todo.
+Let’s add an event listener to double-click on each todo.
 That way, we can change the content.
-Editing is a tricky since we need to display an input form.
+Editing is tricky since we need to display an input form.
 Then when the user clicks enter it should update the value.
-Finally, it should hide the input and display the label with the updated value.
+Finally, it should hide the input and show the label with the updated value.
 Let’s do that by keeping a temp variable called

 editing which could be true or false.